ashfaqsyed282/ashfaqsyed282/README.md

 ## 💡 What I’m Focused On

-- 🚀 **Personal Growth**: Improving my communication skills and expanding my vocabulary.
+- 🚀 **Personal Growth**: Improving my communication skills and expanding my vocabulary
 - 🧠 **Skill Building**: Learning about aerodynamics, flight systems, and aviation safety.
 - 💪 **Health & Fitness**: Working on my physique for modeling and embracing a disciplined lifestyle.